nerdfiles/hypermedia-orientation/index.md

 # Understating Hypermedia

-<blockquote><p>The mechanism-independent component of an explanation, on the
+<blockquote href="note"><p>The mechanism-independent component of an explanation, on the
 other hand, demands clarifying the status of tendencies and capacities when they are not actually manifested or exercised.
 We could, of course, characterize that status as that of a possibility but that would be too vague: